Jean Baptiste (grave robber): Early life

-Jean Baptiste’s early life is poorly documented.
-The 1860 U.S. census lists his birth year as 1813, and some sources speculate he was born in Venice, Italy, though this has not been confirmed.
-He emigrated to the United States in the mid-1850s and lived briefly in Australia during the gold rush.
-While in Australia, Baptiste encountered missionaries from the Church of Jesus Christ of Latter-day Saints and converted to the faith.
-He later donated property for a chapel used by LDS missionaries.
+Jean Baptiste's early life is poorly documented.
+The 1860 United States census lists his birth year as 1813 and his birthplace as Ireland, though contemporary accounts frequently speculated he was French or Italian.
+In the mid-1850s, he lived in Victoria, Australia, during the gold rush.
+While there, he encountered missionaries from The Church of Jesus Christ of Latter-day Saints (LDS Church) and converted to the faith.
+He reportedly donated property for a chapel used by missionaries in Australia.